instruct-br-archive/puppet-installer/README.md

 - `PuppetCAServer`: configure the Puppet Server CA to sign the certificate.
 Defaults to `puppet`;
 - `PuppetEnvironment`: configure the environment the catalog will come from.
 Defaults to `production`.
 - `PuppetCertname`: configure the host certname.
 This value is obligatory, and will be prompted if not specified.
-- `PuppetRuninterval`: configure the client run interval.
+- `PuppetRunInterval`: configure the client run interval.
 Defaults to 180 seconds.
 - `PuppetWaitForCert`: configure the wait time for certificate signing.
 Defaults to 30 seconds.